Dienstag, 4. August 2009

 A part of the answer is probably that saving at home is hard: the money may be stolen or simply grabbed by your spouse or your son.
 Alternatively, you are constantly resisting temptation to spend.

-The poor seem quite aware of their vulnerability to temptation.
+The poor seem quite aware of their vulnerability to temptation. - Why don’t the poor migrate for longer?

 The lack of long-term migration reflects the value of remaining close to one’s social network; and maintaining the social and emotional links that exist with them.